How Inflation Affects Exchange Rates Explained

-Understand how inflation impacts currency exchange rates, why high inflation weakens currencies, and how central banks respond.
-Clear explanations with real-world examples.
+How inflation impacts currency exchange rates, why high inflation weakens currencies, and how central banks respond with real examples.

 The Basic Relationship